Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 The foil is a must for this dish so that the potatoes do not turn to mush and just steam as they are.
 It will also make for easy clean up later.

-potatoes in a crock pot
+potatoes placed in a crock pot

 potatoes topped with cheese in a crock pot

 STEP FIVE: Repeat with the next two layers.
 Once finished, use the overhanging foil to close up the potatoes.
-This will enable the potatoes to be steamed while cooking.

 potatoes wrapped in foil in a crock pot